SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 * Click on your Azure Route Server **studentXX-workshop-sdwan-RouteServer** (replace studentXX with your username)
 * Click on Peers on the left side of the menu, verify the connection to the Hub FortiGates
-* List the routes learned by Azure Route Server.
-Run the commands below from your Azure Cloud Shell
+* List the routes learned by Azure Route Server, run the commands below from your Azure Cloud Shell
+* The variable `${USER}` in the commands reads your username from the environment

 ```bash
 az network routeserver peering list-learned-routes -g ${USER}-workshop-sdwan --routeserver ${USER}-workshop-sdwan-RouteServer --name sdwan-fgt1